sulabhkatila/BatMapper/README.md

 This module combines the acoustic distances with the user's movement to construct the 2D floor plan.

-- **Orientation & Steps**: Uses `CMMotionManager` for device attitude (yaw) and `CMPedometer` for step detection.
+- **Orientation & Steps**: Uses `CMMotionManager` for device attitude.
 It includes custom smoothing to detect right-angle turns and snap orientation, compensating for drift.
 - **Point Generation**: As the user walks, it interleaves their positional trace with the detected left and right wall coordinates (derived from the audio distance and current yaw).
 - **Door Detection**: Monitors the history of wall distances.
 Sudden, temporary increases in depth (recesses) are classified as open doors and marked distinctively on the map.
-- **Loop Closure**: Corrects accumulated drift in the map when the user completes a loop and returns to a previously visited area.

 ## Privacy First